The NAPLA Nomination Committee 22016-2017 is honored to present the following slate of Executive Board and At-Large Board positions.

 Michael Vitlip is the Pre-Law Advisor at Drexel University.
 He received his B.A. from the University of Notre Dame and his J.D. from Rutgers School of Law.
 Prior to entering his current role, he gained experience in both the legal and test prep industries.
 Michael also hosts the Philadelphia Law Fair and Philadelphia Law Admissions Panel and coaches the Drexel Undergraduate Mock Trial Program.
 Since joining NAPLA Michael has served as an at-large member of the Board, a member of the Conference Planning Committee, a member of the Finance Committee, and Chair of the Communications and Strategic Initiatives Committee.

-Tom Rozinski currently serves as an at-large board member.
+Tom Rozinski currently serves as 2nd Vice President.
 He is Associate Professor of Political Science at Touro College, where he has taught for ten years, as well as prelaw advisor.
 His recent projects include trying to increase collaboration between legal writing professors and undergraduate teachers of constitutional law, and attempting to make the LSAT schedule more student-friendly.
 As a NAPLA board member he redesigned the process for the selection of future conference sites using a model that should reduce costs for NAPLA attendees.

 Treasurer: Dianne McDonald (Bucknell University)